Analyze your Flows drop-off performanceUpdated 15 days ago

 Open your Flow Analysis

-You can find and access the Analysis for a Flow from the Automate Performance by Feature report in your Statistics.
+You can find and access the Analysis for a Flow from the Performance by feature report in Analytics.
 Alternatively, you can open a Flow in the Flow Builder then select Analysis.

 - Select Analyze Flow next to the Flow that you want to review